bloomreach/brxm/channel-manager/documentation/src/main/markdown/channel-manager-guidebook.md

 ## Functional Overview

-The main parts of the Channel Manager are depicted below.
-Arrows indicate how parts use each other.
+The main parts of the Channel Manager are depicted below, with arrows indicating how parts use each other.
 Each part also lists the framework(s) it uses.

 ![Container Diagram](../plantuml/container-diagram.svg)

 ## Channel Editor

 The Channel Editor manages and modifies a single channel.
-The channel is rendered in an iframe.
-Server-side proxy configuration ensures that the origin of the rendered channel is the same as the origin of the surrounding CMS.
+Such a channel is rendered in an iframe, where server-side proxy configuration ensures that the origin of the rendered channel is the same as the origin of the surrounding CMS.
 Frontend code can therefore read and modify the DOM of the rendered channel without cross-origin restrictions.